Optimal Binary Classifier Aggregation for General Losses: Introduction

 \subsection{Minimax Formulation}

-The idea of \cite{BF15} is to formulate the ensemble aggregation problem as a two-player zero-sum game between a predictor and an adversary.
-In this game, the predictor is the first player, who plays $\vg = (g_1; g_2; \dots; g_n)$, a randomized label $g_j \in [-1,1]$ for each example $\{x_j\}_{j=1}^{n}$.
-The adversary then sets the labels $\vz \in [-1,1]^n$.
+As in \cite{BF15}, we formulate the ensemble aggregation problem as a two-player zero-sum game between a predictor and an adversary.
+In this game, the first player is the predictor, playing predictions over the test set $\vg \in [-1,1]^n$.
+The adversary then sets the true labels $\vz \in [-1,1]^n$.

-The key point is that when any classifier $i$ is known to perform to a certain degree on the test data, its predictions $\vh_i$ on the test data are a reasonable guide to $\vz$, and correspondingly give us information by constraining $\vz$.
-Each hypothesis in the ensemble contributes to an intersecting set of constraints, which interact in ways that depend on the ensemble predictions $\vF$.
+The key idea is that any ensemble constituent $i \in [p]$ known to have low loss on the test data gives us information about the unknown $\vz$, as $\vz$ is constrained to be ``close" to the test predictions $\vh_i$.
+Each hypothesis in the ensemble represents such a constraint, and $\vz$ is in the intersection of all these constraint sets, which interact in ways that depend on the ensemble predictions $\vF$.